-Maintaining the welfare of our horses in summer, especially in hot areas
+Maintaining the well-being of our horses in summer, especially in hot climates

 Tuesday, July 23, 2019

 Keep in mind that training stress is at its highest during the summer season.
 Unlike dogs and most other animals, horses have sweat glands all over their skin.
-When horses sweat, they create what can be called the "evaporative cooling”.
+When horses sweat, they create what we call "evaporative cooling".evaporative cooling".
 How does this work?
-During exercise, the muscles generate heatand then the sweat glands start to pumpingincluding the water but also the dissolved minerals called electrolytes.
-When horses sweat, the water turns into gas and the sweat evaporates, which removes heat from the skin and reduces the horse's body temperature.
+During exercise, the muscles generate heatthen the sweat glands start to pumpincluding water but also dissolved minerals called electrolytes.
+When horses sweat, the water turns to gas and the sweat evaporates, drawing heat away from the skin and reducing the horse's body temperature.

 Source: @Pinterest